project-sunbird/project-sunbird.github.io/pages/features-documentation/announcement.md

     <th style="width:65%;">Screen</th>
   </tr>
   <tr>
-    <td>If you closes the creation page midway (intentionally or un-intentionally), a pop up message appears and asks to confirm your action. <br>1.
+    <td>If you close the creation page midway (intentionally or un-intentionally), a pop up message appears and asks to confirm your action. <br>1.
 Click <b>Yes</b> button to stop creating your announcement <br>2.
 Click <b>No</b> button to return back to the creation page
     </td>
     <td><img src="pages/features-documentation/images/announcement/stopmidway.png"></td>
  </tr>